Course: Math 152 (Course Catalog)

 Reading: Reading the sections of the textbook corresponding to the assigned homework exercises is considered part of the homework assignment; you are responsible for material in the assigned reading whether or not it is discussed in the lecture.
 It will be expected that you read the assigned material in advance of each lecture.

-Homework: Homework will be assigned each two weeks.
+Homework: Homework will be assigned each week.
 You should solve these homework problems and discuss them with your TAs during discussion sessions.

 Exams: There will be two midterm exams and a final exam.
 You may use one 8.5 x 11 inch page of handwritten notes.
 (Both sides are okay, but no photocopies are allowed.)
 You may not use any other notes or any electronic devices.
 Please bring your student ID to the exams.
 There will be no makeup exams.

 Midterm Exams: There will be two midterm exams.
-The first midterm will be on TBD, and the second on TBD in class.
+The first midterm will be on January 30, and the second on February 27 in class.
 Most of the problems on these quizzes will be picked from the homework assignments.

 Final Exam: It is your responsibility to ensure that you do not have a schedule conflict involving the final examination.
 You should not enroll in this class if you cannot sit for the final examination at its scheduled time.
 You must pass the final exam ( >59% ) in order to pass the class.
 (The actual required percentage may be lowered, depending on overall class performance.)